 If you’re running a business and need more security, there’s Box.
 It claims many Fortune 500 companies and small business as clients.

 There’s one native application called Box Notes, which is among our best note-taking apps.
 To make up for the lack of native collaboration apps, Box integrates with both Google Docs and Office Online.
 You can integrate with more third-party apps that come in the library.
 Categories include collaboration, project management, content management and security.

 Managing large, remote teams — or many teams — is easy with Box; when you add a new user to your account you can set various permissions.
 You can pick which folders users have access to.
 And you can set seven different levels of permissions while doing so.
 If you need to invite dozens of employees at once, you can perform a bulk invite.
 When you do so, you can assign them to a group to avoid setting permissions one by one.

 When it comes to security, Box does great; it protects your content by AES 256-bit encryption, in-transit and on the servers.
 It even encrypts your key (which you use to decrypt your files) with the same level of AES encryption.

 File sync speeds are comparable to other services.
 Sharing files is simple; you click on a “share” button and you can generate a link or send an invite by email.
 With those links, Box gives you the capability to use password protection and set expiry dates.

 Since it’s geared more toward businesses, it’s more expensive; Box gives you a 100GB starter plan for a minimum of three users, and it’s $5 a month, per user.
 Business and Business plus plans offer unlimited storage, for $15 and $25 respectively.
-There’s a free individual plan and a 15-day trial for business plans, which you can read more about in our Box review.
+There’s a free individual plan and a How to Make Remote Work Easy for business plans, which you can read more about in our Box review.

 Remote Work for Large Businesses